Apply for a premises licence and how much it costs.

 A premises licence is granted for the life of the business.
 You need to pay an annual fee on the anniversary date of the licence being granted.

-If you're selling alcohol you'll also need to have a designated premises supervisor.
+If you're selling alcohol, you need to have a designated premises supervisor.
 You'll need to provide a consent form for a designated premises supervisor when you apply for your premises licence.

 Who needs a premises licence